Huauchinango: History

-The name is derived from a Nahuatl phrase which means within a wall of trees.
+The name is derived from the Nahuatl phrase Cuauhchinanco which means within a wall of trees.
 It has a coat of arms which consists of a rampant lion in gold on a black background.

 The first Mesoamerican society in the area was the Chichimecas led by Nopaltzin which arrived between 1116 and 1121 CE.
-Here a dominion was established, but it was conquered by Texcoco to become a tribute region.
-It would remain so until the fall of the Spanish conquest of the Aztec Empire.
+Here a dominion was established, but it was conquered by the Acolhua ruler Nezahualcoyotl, who sent calpixque here.
+As a tribute province of the Aztec Empire, Cuauhchinanco provided servants for the palaces of Tetzcoco.
+It was also had military importance as a point for Aztec armies to rest, restock and gather intelligence, and even contributed provisions and troops to Aztec campaigns against the Huastecs.
+During the reign of Ahuitzotl, the ruler of Cuauhchinanco was named Xochitl tecuhtli.
+There were two maize harvests annually and a cotton harvest once every two years, and liquidambar was a prominent local resource.
+Cuauhchinanco lay upon an important route between the highlands and lowlands.
+According to different sources, Cuauhchinanco dominated either 35 or 64 subject towns.

 The first Spanish ruler for the area was Juan de Jaso, who was in charge of the encomienda.
-It would remain like this until the 18th century, with the last encomendero being José Sarmiento de Valldares, Count of Moctezuma and Duke of Atlixco.
+Tribute at this time consisted of clothing, honey, wax, liquidambar, chairs, labor in cotton and maize fields, and other services and household products.
+Huauchinango would remain an encomienda until the 18th century, with the last encomendero being José Sarmiento de Valldares, Count of Moctezuma and Duke of Atlixco.
 In 1792, it became part of the Puebla province.

 During the 19th century, troops from the area fought in the Mexican War of Independence, the Mexican American War and the French Intervention in Mexico, especially the Battle of Puebla.
 The French were expelled from the town in 1863 by General Miguel Negrete.
 In 1861, the town's official name became Huauchinango de Degollado to honor Reform War hero, Santos Degollado.
 In 1863, it became a local headquarters for Liberal forces.

 During the Mexican Revolution, the town was taken in June 1914 by Francisco I. Madero follower of Emiliano Márquez.
 It was taken again in 1915 by a faction under the leadership of Coronel Alejandro Denis.

 The annual celebration to honor the patron saint of the city, the Señor del Santo Entierro was officially declared in 1923.
 This annual event gave rise to the city's major commercial event, the Feria de las Flores starting in 1938.
 In 1982, the state of Puebla began to promote the event nationally and internationally.